-These flourless peanut butter cookies are gluten free, grain free, dairy free, low in sugar, and packed with protein.
-Just 6 simple ingredients—and that’s even including salt!
-See how easy they are in this how-to video:
+These chocolate flourless peanut butter cookies are gluten free, grain free, dairy free, low in sugar, and packed with protein.
+Just 6 simple ingredients—and that's even including salt!

 I love these cookies so much that I did the nearly unthinkable—at least to my children.
 I made a whole batch just for myself.
 I don't much like eating cereal for breakfast, and I don't always feel like making myself eggs.